-Back to parties though, if you try to take on too much you’re likely to drive yourself completely crazy or perhaps give up altogether.
-On the other hand, it’s easy to get sucked into pinning and spend all your planning time unproductively collecting ideas but never actually getting anything done!
+If you try to take on too much you’re likely to drive yourself completely crazy or perhaps give up altogether.
+On the other hand, it’s easy to get sucked into pinning and spend all your planning time unproductively collecting ideas on Pinterest but never actually getting anything done!

-So be cautious, and while you’re in the brainstorming stage, collect as many ideas as you like, but you can’t brainstorm forever.
-The next step is to print out my handy party planning checklist and narrow things down so you’ll have a plan for a pinterest-worthy party that is totally doable!
+So be cautious, and while you’re in the brainstorming stage, collect as many ideas as you like, but remember you can’t brainstorm forever.
+TAKE THE NEXT STEP… print out my handy party planning checklist and narrow things down so you’ll have a plan for a pinterest-worthy party that is totally doable!

 I literally give myself a time limit for how long I can be in this “inspiration” stage.
-Depending on my overall party planning timeline, I might give myself 30m to pin ideas on Pinterest, or I might spend a little time here and there over a week.
+Depending on my overall party planning timeline, I might give myself 30 minutes to pin ideas on Pinterest, or I might spend a little time here and there over a week.
 It’s fine to be flexible.
-What is important, though, is that you stick to the cut off and move yourself into actually creating a plan, which is where this Party Planning Checklist comes in.
+What is important, though, is that you stick to the cut off and move on to actually creating a plan, which is where this Party Planning Checklist comes in.

 My Party Supply Wish List

-In my class I will also be sharing a list of my must-have party supplies, which is something several of my friends have been bugging me for.
+In my class I also shared a list of my must-have party supplies, which is something several of my friends have been bugging me for.
 Please don’t feel the need to go get everything all at once, it’s taken me years to collect my whole stash of party stuff, and that is totally fine.

 My MUST-HAVE Serving Pieces